 Purchased from BR by the H-Class Trust, it was initially located at Robertsbridge, but soon found a home at the South Eastern Steam Centre at Ashford, where the engine appeared at various open days.
 However, in 1975 the Trustees decided that the locomotive would have much more scope for running if based on the Bluebell.
 Since then it has had two periods in steam.

 In 2008 ownership was transferred to the Bluebell Railway Trust, which funded an overhaul which started in March 2009, with the locomotive returning to service in July 2012 for the third time in preservation.

-After undergoing an intermediate overhaul the locomotive returned to refffic on the Bluebell Railway in September 2020.
+After undergoing an intermediate overhaul the locomotive returned to traffic on the Bluebell Railway in September 2020.

 |Home Base||Current Status||Owner|